“How to make homemade hamburger buns from scratch! And easy recipe with simple ingredients!”

 A dry, crumbly hamburger bun can make even the tastiest burgers a flop.
-What a let down when this happens!
+What a letdown when this happens!

 These hamburgers buns are so delicious!
-If you’ve ever had a hamburger made from a restaurant the actually makes their own bread, then you already know that fresh, yeasty, gourmet hamburger bun taste!
+If you’ve ever had a hamburger made from a restaurant the actually makes its own bread, then you already know that fresh, yeasty, gourmet hamburger bun taste!
 It’s incredible.

 It’s been YEARS since I’ve made my own hamburger buns, but I’m so glad I remembered to make these.
 I’ve already got them on my menu twice this month.